felipe199903/docker-images/wordpress-theme-setup/README.md

 # docker-wordpress-theme-setup

-This repository was created as part of a tutorial on how to [setup a local development environment to build a WordPress theme](https://davidyeiser.com/tutorial/docker-wordpress-theme-setup).

 ## Installation

 If you don’t have Docker and Docker Compose installed follow the steps outlined in the blog post linked above.